 1. Apply to jobs without doing anything else

 I know what it’s like because I have been there.
 If you came straight to law school from undergrad, the sole method by which you have moved on to the next level of life is by applying and then getting accepted.
 But that is not how the vast majority of legal hiring works.
-Vinny, the Director of the CDO, has a great saying that people hire other people and not paper.
+Vinny, the Director of the CDO, has a great saying that “people hire people and not paper.”
 People want to work with other people that they like since you spend a lot of time around your co-workers.

 So follow step #2 above.
 Meet lawyers who would potentially hire you someday.
-Then, when they see your resume, they know instantly that you are someone they would like to have around the office because they remember having a pleasant meeting with you before.
+Then, when they see your resume, they know that you are someone they would like to have around the office because they remember having a pleasant meeting with you before.

 Work toward creating a resume that tells a compelling story.
 If you’re a 3L and you’re applying for a job as a labor and employment lawyer after graduation, you will be most likely to be called for an interview if you have labor and employment experience.
 So take steps now that will cause your resume to tell that labor and employment story.
 Talk to me or Bob Jones about externing with the EEOC through the Chicago program.
 Take the mediation skills class.
 Apply for a Peggy Browning Fund Fellowship for your 2L summer.
 Start a labor and employment law club.
+These are all actions you can take that have nothing to do with grades!

 2. Listen only to fellow law students and online forums that law students frequent